serengetijade/Project_ASP.NET_EF_Website/README.md

 ### New Comments:
 To create new comments, an id of 0 is passed in with the call and the ref is null: The ref value of null triggers the if statement for new comments.
 The id of 0 is used to set the CommentRef and NOT the commentId (that is auto-generated).
 A CommentRef of 0 means it is a new comment and is a subcomment, aka a reply to another comment.
 The null ref is also used to assign a value to the new comments CommentRef property, but being null, does NOT change the value of the controller, which is zero.
 That zero is then used as a reference to a location at the top of the comments section, where an element’s id was hard-coded to be #comment-0, so new comments will always display there.

-### Subcomments:
+### Sub Comments:
-Subcomments pass in their Id number as well as the reference to the parent comment.
+Sub comments pass in their Id number as well as the reference to the parent comment.
 The Id number is used to determine the correct input element to pull from, and later where to display the subcomment.
 Unlike with new comments, a ref that is not null triggers a slightly different AJAX call that assigns the CommentRef parameter value to be that of the parent comment, indicating that it is a subcomment.

 https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/d4ea26a2dba10de060145f0539ee92fd72373520/Scripts/Blog.js#L67-L96